Astrophysical Tests of Dark Matter Self-Interactions: Physical Effects in Galaxies and Clusters

-\red{The core collapse phase is the longest phase in the evolution of a SIDM halo and subhalo~\cite{Koda:2015gwa,nishikawa2019,Outmezguine:2022bhq} relative to the total time for collapse.
-In models with large cross sections, it is natural to expect that many of the halos and subhalos will be in this phase of evolution.
-A full investigation of the different aspects of core collapse promises to be a fruitful avenue for further research. }
+\red{The core collapse phase is the longest phase in the evolution of a SIDM halo and subhalo~\cite{Koda:2015gwa,nishikawa2019,Outmezguine:2022bhq} relative to the total time for collapse. { The latter effect also leads to a bimodality of the slopes in the innermost density profiles of subhalos.\cite{Shah:2023qcw}} In models with large cross sections, it is natural to expect that many of the halos and subhalos will be in this phase of evolution.
+A full investigation of the different aspects of core collapse promises to be a fruitful avenue for further research and an exciting area for observations. }

-\subsection{Lack of Dynamical Friction in Cored Halos}
+\subsection{Lack of dynamical friction in cored halos}

 An object, like a satellite galaxy, passing through a field of discrete particles, like stars or DM particles, experiences a drag force from the gravitational interaction between the object and field particles---dynamical friction \cite{chandrasekhar1943}.
 In the context of galaxy formation theory, the main role dynamical friction plays is to cause satellite galaxy orbits to shrink, causing the satellite to merge with the host \cite{white1983,weinberg1989}.
 Three different interpretations of dynamical friction lead to the same quantitative description of satellite orbital decay: 1.
 Slow field particles are accelerated by the fast object, leading to a negative acceleration of the fast object \cite{chandrasekhar1943,tremaine1984} 2.
 Slow field particles are deflected behind the fast object, creating a wake that pulls back on the fast object \cite{mulder1983}.
 3. The fast object loses energy and angular momentum through a series of resonances with field particles \cite{tremaine1984,weinberg1986}.
 For cuspy DM halos, the decay time is short (of order a Hubble time or less) for satellite-to-host mass ratios greater than 1:100 \cite{BoylanKolchin:2007ku}.